of Watchers: 69,655

 Your Rating: 0/10

-Park Chang Ho is known since his school days as "Big Mouth" because he talks big and promises big things but can not follow it up.
-He is also an infamous lawyer with a very low rate of success who was hired by a Mayor because of his incompetence.
+Park Chang Ho has been known since his school days as "Big Mouth" because he talks big and promises big things but can not follow through.
+He is also an infamous lawyer with a very low success rate who was hired by a mayor because of his incompetence.
 Unfortunately, he was framed as the notorious and mysterious swindler "Big Mouse" and sent to prison.
-Go Mi Ho is Park Chang Ho's loving wife who works as a nurse.
-She has strong personality and will do anything to prove the innocence of her husband and help solve the case the Mayor has given to her husband.
-Will Go Mi Ho be successful in proving her husband's innocence?
-Or, will her investigations lead to opening a can of worms?
+Ko Mi Ho is Park Chang Ho's loving wife who works as a nurse.
+She has a strong personality and will do anything to prove the innocence of her husband and help solve the case the mayor has given to her husband.
+Will Ko Mi Ho be successful in proving her husband's innocence?
+Or will her investigations lead to opening a can of worms?
 (Source: I'M YourOnlyOne at MyDramaList) Edit Translation

 • English